Army aircraft brings Russian Sputnik V vaccine to Slovakia

 Tomas Valasek, an MP from For the People who chaired the parliamentary European Affairs Committee, has left his position and resigned from the governing coalition over the procurement of Sputnik V.

 Valasek said the purchase of Sputnik V was a "spit in the face" to Slovakia’s European partners and undermines public trust in vaccination.
 "Out of respect to the health of their people and the joint European deal, normal countries the likes of Germany and Austria chose not to do so without the approval of the European Medication Agency," he said, as reported by TASR.
+Russia has not yet formally applied for EMA approval.

 The free market SaS governing party also said it would have been better if the vaccine had been approved by the EMA or the Slovak State Institute for Supervision of Medications, though the latter had said it did not have the capacity to do so.
 The vaccine was instead given an exemption by the health ministry.